 - Reading Comprehension

 I use Institute for Excellence in Writing’s curriculum.
 I used this with my own kids and now use it with many of the kids I tutor for dyslexia.
-Tutoring can be either in in person or online.
+Tutoring will be held online via Zoom.

 Five Things to look for in a Tutor: